Family Room vs Living Room: Is There Even a Difference?

 On the other hand, the living room label will apply to the gathering room that’s closer to the main entrance of the house.
 Since the living room is the first thing guests see when they enter the home, it’s often set up in a more formal way.

-In homes with both, you’re more likely to see a television, videogame controllers, books spread out on the table, comfortable furniture for lounging, and so on within the family room.
+In homes with both, you’re more likely to see various types of TVs, videogame controllers, books spread out on the table, comfortable furniture for lounging, and so on within the family room.
+A television is almost guaranteed in the modern age.

 A living room, in these cases, will likely have more highly styled furniture (at the expense of comfort), and won’t have homework spread out on the table, or games lying around, and so on.
 Some families choose to treat it as a formal dining room instead.